Stochastic noise can be helpful for variational quantum algorithms

-Generally, \commentFre{when the optimization space is high-dimensional updates of the variational parameters are done via} \emph{gradient evaluations} \cite{PhysRevA.99.032331,bergholm2018pennylane,pennylane,Gradients}, \commentFre{while zeroth-order and second-order methods are, in principle, also applicable, but typically only up to a limited number of parameters}.
+Generally, when the optimisation space is high-dimensional updates of the variational parameters are done via \emph{gradient evaluations} \cite{PhysRevA.99.032331,bergholm2018pennylane,pennylane,Gradients}, while zeroth-order and second-order methods are, in principle, also applicable, but typically only up to a limited number of parameters.
 This makes a lot of sense, as one may think that going downhill in a variational quantum algorithms is a good idea.
-That said, the concomitant classical optimization problems are generally not convex optimization problems and the variational landscapes are marred by \je{globally suboptimal} local optima and saddle points.
-In fact, it is known that the problems of optimizing variational parameters of quantum circuits \newje{are} computationally hard in worst case complexity \cite{Bittel}.
-While this is not of too much concern in practical considerations \commentFre{(since it is often sufficient to find a ``good'' local minimum instead of the \emph{global} minimum)} and resembles an analogous situation in classical machine learning, it does point to the fact that one should expect a rugged optimization landscape, featuring different local minima as well as saddle points.
-Such saddle points can indeed be a burden to feasible and practical classical optimization of variational quantum algorithms.
+That said, the concomitant classical optimisation problems are generally not convex optimisation problems and the variational landscapes are marred by \je{globally suboptimal} local optima and saddle points.
+This becomes particularly prominent when the the search space dimension is high, which often leads to most stationary points---points where the gradient vanishes---being saddle points~\cite{bray_statistics_2007}.
+This is, however, precisely the overparametrized regime where one expects variational quantum algorithms to perform well.
+In fact, it is known that the problems of optimising variational parameters of quantum circuits \newje{are} computationally hard in worst case complexity \cite{Bittel}.
+While this is not of too much concern in practical considerations (since it is often sufficient to find a ``good'' local minimum instead of the \emph{global} minimum) and resembles an analogous situation in classical machine learning, it does point to the fact that one should expect a rugged optimisation landscape, featuring different local minima as well as saddle points.
+Although in the infinite time limit, the first-order algorithm might avoid saddle points eventually with high probability \cite{lee2016gradient}, but it is shown that in the practical time scale saddle points matter significantly in the general settings of first-order optimization algorithms \cite{du2017gradient}.

+Such saddle points can indeed be a burden to feasible and practical classical optimisation of variational quantum algorithms.